OpenCobolIDE/OpenCobolIDE/doc/source/settings.rst

 Code completion options:
 ++++++++++++++++++++++++

+- **Filter mode**: choose how code completions should be filtered.
+You can choose between Prefix or subsequence.
+Subsequence might lead to better results but is much slower.
 - **Trigger length**: specify the amount of characters needed to automatically trigger a code completion request.
   A value of 1 make the code completion trigger automatically as soon as you type.
-- **Prosed keywords**: let you choose a convention for the cobol keywords: lower-case or UPPER-CASE keywords
+- **Proposed keywords**: let you choose a convention for the cobol keywords: lower-case or UPPER-CASE keywords

 EOL  options:
 +++++++++++++